Lasting Powers of Attorney Solicitors

 A Lasting Power of Attorney is a legal document that can authorise people you trust to make decisions on your behalf when you need them to.

 Our friendly solicitors can provide all the advice you need about putting in place a Lasting Power of Attorney.
-We offer a free 10-minute initial consultation to talk about your needs and how we can help.
+We offer an initial consultation to talk about your needs and how we can help.
 We will then draft you a bespoke document that fully reflects your wishes and appoints the attorneys you want to support you if or when the time comes.

 We regularly speak to people looking to put an LPA in place for themselves or who are helping an older or vulnerable relative or friend sort out an LPA.